by Stanley McChrystal, Jeff Eggers, Jason Mangone, and Harry Begg

 The Revolution was a violent, frightening journey into the unknown for a nation that had long been settled in a known misery.
 As it lurched forward, tentative and uncertain, Robespierre was an icon of authenticity, one whose words were a confirming touchstone in unfamiliar times.
 His slavish commitment to his cause saw him become known as “The Incorruptible” during the Reign of Terror, a period which stained the young French Republic with the blood of up to forty thousand citizens.
 An intellectual mouthpiece within a broader radical wing of revolutionaries, Robespierre offered the people of France a clear, simple vision for what was possible.

 In a speech in 1794, as he saw his country falling apart around him, he explained how “Terror is merely justice, prompt, severe, and inflexible.
-It is therefore an emanation of virtue and results from the application of democracy to the most pressing needs of the country.”
+It is, therefore, an emanation of virtue and results from the application of democracy to the most pressing needs of the country.”
 Most effective political leaders are forced to compromise, or at least to adapt, their ideals.
 Robespierre had the opportunity to meet a revolution where he could be effective, at least for a while, by being uncompromising.

 Robespierre and AMZ had a short shelf life as leaders, and both met bloody ends.
 Yet it remains difficult to explain and awkward to rationalize these zealots’ unique effectiveness as leaders.
 No leadership book today would suggest tactics or traits akin to what our zealots pursued.
 But as with both Robespierre and Zarqawi, grudging respect, and often admiration, is given to those who are so totally committed—no matter how appalling the results.

 Rare is it that zealous leaders last long: the persuasiveness of their ideas erodes as the bodies pile up and the mythological mirage they strive for becomes ever more distant.
 All zealots exhibit a sense of absolute righteousness to their cause.
-In itself, this may be no bad thing: often, we’d rather have politicians representing us who have a high fidelity to the ideals they espouse.
+In itself, this may be no bad thing: often, we’d rather have politicians representing us who have high fidelity to the ideals they espouse.
 Likewise in service, some of the best soldiers I encountered carried out their duties with a simple, absolutist clarity that I found at times both enviable and reassuring.
 But in periods of upheaval, where hate is rife and ethical north stars are lost, self-righteousness and unrestraint allow zealous leaders to pursue their causes with ruinous effect.

 In any situation, leaders will emerge whose currency is their legendary fidelity to group ideals.
 The example of a leader living in purist accordance to a code of conduct is a powerful motivator and source of common identity.
 When the underlying situation is one of chaos and violence, though, it’s easy for those same behaviors to push us in dark directions.
 Zealots appeal to a part of our nature that craves stability and is easily enraptured by the self-righteousness of a committed individual.
 Leadership is like that: it can do just as much harm as good.
 But it also offers us a reflection of who we are, and who we might aspire to become.

 Leaders: Myth and Reality by General Stanley McChrystal, Jeff Eggers, and Jason Mangone is available online and in bookstores everywhere.
+This first appeared in The Havok Journal on January 7, 2019.